Measuring data types: Sweedler Theory

 \end{definition}

-We can summarize the equivalent definitions as follows.
+We can summarize the equivalent definitions as in the table below.
 These notions can be defined in any closed symmetric monoidal category.
 If not closed, we cannot make sense of internal hom, and thus the notion of $C$-indexed partial homomorphism $C\rightarrow [A,B]$ is not well defined, nor a convolution algebra $[C,B]$.
-However, we can still make sense of $C$-measurings $C\otimes_k A\rightarrow B$ in the non-closed case, which may explain why this term is more present in the literature than $C$-indexed partial homomorphism.
+However, we can still make sense of $C$-measurings $C\otimes_k A\rightarrow B$ in the non-closed case, which may explain why this term is more present in the literature.